-Parkland students: We're going to Florida's capital 'to get justice'
+Parkland students: This is why we're going to Florida's capital

 Phoebe O'Mara, 15

 "I want to go because all those people that passed away, seven of them were my friends and they had lives, and those lives meant something, and they were taken away in a matter of minutes.
-So I want to go to Tallahassee because this should be the last time that this happens.
+So I want to go to Tallahassee because this should be the last time that this happens," Phoebe said.

 "It shouldn't be another group of kids that pass away from another school shooting.
 It should be the last one.
 It shouldn't be anything like this happening again.
 If we make a change, if we get better gun-control laws and help for people with mental illness, then it could possibly be very big and stop incidents like this (from) happening again."